tonyvict/tp/docs/DeveloperGuide.md

 ### **Index Values**
 - Must be positive integers (1, 2, 3, ...)
 - Must be within bounds of current displayed list

+---

+## **7. Architecture Overview**

+ClassRosterPro follows a layered architecture adapted from AddressBook-Level3, ensuring high cohesion and low coupling across modules.
+Each major layer has a distinct responsibility:
+- **UI**: Handles user interactions through JavaFX components and FXML layouts (e.g., `MainWindow`, `QuickSearchBox`).
+- **Logic**: Parses user commands and executes them, returning `CommandResult` objects to the UI.
+- **Model**: Manages in-memory data such as `Person`, `Lesson`, `Grade`, and `Tag`.
+- **Storage**: Reads and writes persistent data to local JSON files.
+- **Commons**: Contains shared utilities such as `Messages`, `LogsCenter`, and custom exceptions.

+This modular structure supports easy feature addition (e.g., new commands) with minimal changes to existing code.